bitpesa/api-documentation/transaction-flow.md

 }
 ```

-The `reference` can also be provided optionally for MAD::Cash, but if you want to use this functionality please contact us for more details.

 Please note when sending `MAD::Cash` payments you should subscribe to the `recipient.pending` webhook, as that will broadcast the payment reference ID the customer need to use to obtain the funds.
 Example webhook response excerpt:

 ```javascript